 Entrance to the Blue Lagoon requires pre-booking and price starts from 54 EUR.
 Despite the price, this famous hot pool complex draws thousands of visitors from across the world.
 That's around 4000 guests a day recorded this year.
 It’s a very (very) popular place so book well in advance to ensure the absolute comfort.
 Go to the official Blue Lagoon website at www.bluelagoon.com to book a slot.

-Best time to go there is around 7:00 or 8:00 in the morning.
+Best time to go there is in the morning, as early as 7:00 or 8:00 is ideal.
 Fewer people, less crowded pool.

 Upon arrival at the lagoon, there's a small queue at the reception.
 We were handed over with Radio Frequency Identification (RFID) wristband for entrance and locker use.
 The RFID wristband can also be used to purchase drinks at the built-in bar at the lagoon.

 Remember to put conditioner on your hair before you enter and avoid getting your hair wet while bathing.
 While the silica and sulphur in the waters of the Blue Lagoon are amazing for your skin, it can make your hair stiff and difficult to manage due to mineral buildup.
 But it's not harmful — so don't panic!